 DEARBORN, Michigan — Ford's new aluminum-sided F-150 will be a lot lighter and more efficient when it goes on sale later this year.
 But for now it's a serious drag on profits.

-Ford also cut back on truck sales in order to preserve inventories while it readies the new truck.
+Ford also cut back on current F-150 sales in order to preserve inventories while it readies the new truck.
 That hurt pretax profits in North America, which fell 39 percent to $1.4 billion.
 Sales in the region dropped 8 percent.

 Despite the bad news, Ford beat Wall Street's expectations for the July-September period.
-The company earned 21 cents per share, down from 31 cents in the same period a year ago.
-Without one-time items, including $160 million for separation payments in Europe, Ford earned 24 cents.
+Without one-time items, Ford earned 24 cents.
 That beat Wall Street's expectation of 19 cents, according to analysts polled by FactSet.

 Revenue fell 2.5 percent to $34.9 billion.
 That was better than the forecast of $33.7 billion.